-Current USF students and USF faculty/staff are eligible to participate in the IM Sports program.
+Current USF students, faculty & staff are eligible to participate in the IM Sports program.
 Make sure you have your USF ID to access the Koret Center and to check in for your game.
 No ID, no participation.

 Club Sport participants

 A USF Sport Club participant may also participate in the same sport for Intramurals.
 However, teams will be limited to three Sport Club members if the Intramural Sport is the same.
 For instance, an Indoor or Outdoor Soccer Intramural team is not permitted to have more than three Soccer Club members participating.
 Any team found to have more than two club participants will not be permitted to participate in playoffs.

 A NCAA athlete must be one semester removed from varsity competition in order to participate in the same sport that they are playing for the University.
 This policy includes NCAA redshirts.
 For instance, a varsity soccer player cannot play on an intramural indoor or outdoor soccer team.
 If a varsity player is found to be playing illegally all members of that team will be suspended, from that sport, for the remainder of the semester and the incident will be reported to the University.

 Rosters will be finalized and locked after the first week of the season.
 Plan accordingly for injuries and for participants that are out of town periodically.
 Once rosters are LOCKED teams will not be able to add players to their roster.

 V. Forfeits and Punctuality